FAQs

 How does the City find out I have an alarm?

-There are currently no alarm systems directly connected to the Police Dept. There are several different ways the Police Dept. can be notified of a locations alarm system.
+There is currently no alarm systems directly connected to the Police Department.
+There are several different ways the Police Department can be notified of a location’s alarm system:

-1. Many alarm companies advise new clients that the City may require an alarm system operations permit and advise them to call the local Police Dept. for details.
+1. Many alarm companies advise new clients that the City may require an alarm system operations permit and advise them to call the local Police Department for details.

 2. Monitored alarm systems are maintained by a chosen alarm company.
-If an alarm is activated the monitoring company calls the Police Departments dispatch center with a request for service to the alarm location.
-The monitoring company then gives the dispatcher the alarm address, business or residence name and area of activation.
-The call is logged; officers are dispatched to the alarm location.
+If an alarm is activated, the monitoring company calls the Police Department’s dispatch center with a request for service to the alarm location.
+The monitoring company then gives the dispatcher the alarm address, business or residence name, and area of activation.
+The call is logged, and officers are dispatched to the alarm location.
 The Alarm Compliance Clerk monitors all alarm calls on a daily basis.
 Non-permitted locations are notified of the permit requirement.
-Alarm companies do not supply the police dept. with records of existing alarm owners, nor do they notify the police if an alarm has been disconnected.
+Alarm companies do not supply the police department with records of existing alarm owners, nor do they notify the police if an alarm has been disconnected.

 3. Police dispatchers also receive calls from neighboring residents and business owners if an audible alarm is ringing.
 Officers are dispatched at that time.